pvcraven/arcade_book/source/labs/lab_04_camel/camel.rst

 	The natives are getting close!
 	You made it across the desert!
 You won!

-This game assumes you know the material up through :ref:`guessing-games`.
+This game assumes you know the material up through :ref:`random-numbers`.

 Programming Guide
 -----------------